moscuet/NextJS13-fullstack/README.md

 # Text Similarity API App

 This App is a full-stack application designed to compare and determine the similarity between two texts, developed using Next.js 14.
+It integrates Google authentication through NextAuth.js.
+Backend operations are powered by Prisma with a Planetscale database, and performance is optimized using Upstash Redis and rate limiting.
+The user interface combines the elegance of @mui/material with the functionality of @radix-ui.

 ## Features
 - Front-End: Next.js 14, Tailwind CSS, Radix UI Primitives, next/font, Lucide Icons, Framer Motion.